_JPG.jpg)

 Featured Videos

-Voelkel, J. G., Ashokkumar, A., Abeles, A. T., Crawford, J., Fuller, K., Redekopp, C., Bongiorno, R., Campbell, T. H., Ecker, U., Feinberg, M., Hart, P. S., Hornsey, M., Jost, J., Kay, A., Leiserowitz, A., Lewandowsky, S., Maibach, E., Nisbet, E., Pidgeon, N., Spence, A., van der Linden, S., Wolsko, C. V., Willenbring, J. K., Malhotra, N., & Willer, R. In Press.
+Voelkel, J. G., Ashokkumar, A., Abeles, A. T., Crawford, J., Fuller, K., Redekopp, C., Bongiorno, R., Campbell, T. H., Ecker, U., Feinberg, M., Hart, P. S., Hornsey, M., Jost, J., Kay, A., Leiserowitz, A., Lewandowsky, S., Maibach, E., Nisbet, E., Pidgeon, N., Spence, A., van der Linden, S., Wolsko, C. V., Willenbring, J. K., Malhotra, N., & Willer, R. 2026.
 A Registered Report Megastudy on the Persuasiveness of the Most-Cited Climate Messages.
 Nature Climate Change.

 Frederiksen, K., Willer, R., Petersen, M. In Press.
 The Way Back After Backsliding: Public Opinion and the Restoration of Democracy.
 Comparative Political Studies.